liminchen/OptCuts/README.md

   * can be either absolute path or relative path to global variable meshFolder in main.cpp
   * .obj and .off are supported
 * lambda (parameter of seam energy)
-  * 0: minimize Symmetric Dirishlet energy with initial cuts, separateTris must also be set to 0
+  * 0: minimize Symmetric Dirishlet energy with initial cuts, methodType must also be set to 4
-  * (0,1): joint optimization, 0.025 works generally well for our method on all inputs, which is also a good starting point for trying our AutoCuts implementation
+  * (0,1): joint optimization.
+OptCuts start with 0.999 and iteratively update it according to the distortions of intermediate UV maps; 0.025 works generally well for OptCuts with fixed lambda on all inputs, which is also a good starting point for trying our AutoCuts implementation
   * 1: not meaningful
 * delta (initial homotopy parameter)
   * [4,16]: recommanded initial homotopy parameter for AutoCuts
-  * For our method, 0 is without fracture propagation, >0 is with fracture propagation, and in our visualization webpage, it also serves as a classification ID
+  * For OptCuts, 0 is without fracture propagation, > 0 is with fracture propagation, and in our visualization webpage, it also serves as a classification ID
-* separateTris
+* methodType
-  * 0: start from full mesh (our method when lambda > 0)
+  * 0: OptCuts, must also have lambda > 0 and lambda < 1
-  * 1: start from triangle soup (AutoCuts), must also have lambda > 0
+  * 1: An AutoCuts implementation, must also have lambda > 0
+  * 2: EBCuts
+  * 3: OptCuts with fixed lambda, must also have lambda > 0 and lambda < 1
+  * 4: Ed minimization with the initial seams
 * anyStringYouLike
   * optional, the appended string to the name of a folder to be created for holding all output files